slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On maths and computers

 <!--
-- 20 years ago, the Internet was an escape from the real world.
-Today, the real world is an escape from the Internet.
-- 90% of webapps are database frontends.
-- a fundamental rule of technology: There is no third ecosystem
-- Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design
+- 90% of webapps are database frontends. - Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design
-- being relevant in the age of LLMs is really hard. what’s left for humans? the physical world and providing news to the LLM.
-- blockchains are not personal-computing operational systems; they are social systems.
-- chatgpt is a blurry jpeg of the web. openai chatbot offers paraphrases, whereas google offers quotes. which do we prefer.
 - hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters
-- llms are essentially connection machines trained to find the linkages between concepts. ai is like an autocorrect system on steroids.
-- physics is the only law, everything else is a recommendation
+- Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.
 - There is no cloud.
-It’s just someone else’s computer.
+It’s just someone else’s computer. / a fundamental rule of technology: There is no third ecosystem
-- Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.
+- blockchains are not personal-computing operational systems; they are social systems.
+- chatgpt is a blurry jpeg of the web. openai chatbot offers paraphrases, whereas google offers quotes. which do we prefer. llms are essentially connection machines trained to find the linkages between concepts. ai is like an autocorrect system on steroids.

 alan perlis - 1.
 One man’s constant is another man’s variable. alan perlis - 21.
 Optimization hinders evolution.